ASNA/ASNA.DataGateHelper/README.md

 ## ANSA.DataGateHelper namespace

-This DLL targets .NET 4.7.2.
-Be sure any consuming projects are at least set to that version or higher.
+>This class requires at least .NET Framework 4.7.2.
+Be sure your project is set to at least that .NET Framework level.

 The ASNA.DataGateHelper classes: